tkstev/input-tiles-fidget-lab/README.md

 # React state Lab

-In this lab, you'll create functional components which store state.
+In this lab, you'll create functional components that store state.

 ## Getting started